guenchi/industria/README.md

 Industria is a collection of portable R6RS Scheme libraries for cryptography.
-It implements low-level algorithms like AES, RSA, DSA, ECDSA, etc and high-level protocols such as OpenPGP, Off-The-Record messaging, DNS and Secure Shell (SSH).
+It implements low-level algorithms like AES, RSA, DSA, ECDSA, etc and the high-level protocols OpenPGP, Off-The-Record messaging, DNS and Secure Shell (SSH).

 Many of the libraries that were previously part of Industria have been